denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 There are four code blocks in this example: a class definition, a method declaration, an inner block, and an instance initializer.

-When you’re counting instance initializers, keep in mind that they cannot exist inside of a method.
+When you’re counting ==**instance initializers cannot exist inside of a method**==.
 Line 5 is an instance initializer, with its braces outside a method.
 ### Following the Order of Initialization

 This is simply the order in which different methods, constructors, or blocks are called when an instance of the class is created.